ioccc-src/winner/faq.md

 app does not at this time seem to give push notifications when someone you follow posts something so you will have to check the IOCCC feed manually.

+**HINT to mastodon users**: You may wish to refresh the [@IOCCC mastodon feed](https://fosstodon.org/@ioccc) page and/or mastodon app from time to time to view IOCCC mastodon updates.

 <div id="faq6_13">
 <div id="find_author_handle">